TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Experiments

 \subsection{Ablation Studies}

-In Figure~\ref{fig:ablation}, we evaluate the contribution of each methodological component in Section~\ref{sec:method-pretrain} through controlled removals:
+In Figure~\ref{fig:ablation}, we evaluate the contribution of each component in Section~\ref{sec:method-pretrain} through controlled removals:

-\textbf{Effect of Implicit Negative Sampling:} Implicit negative sampling enforces \textit{suboptimal awareness} by treating reverse-ordered frame pairs as implicit negatives, simulating failures during training.
-Removing it and predicting only forward progress $\in [0,1]$ causes sharp drops in \textit{stick-push} and \textit{basketball} (orange line), where failed grasps must be penalized.
+\textbf{Effect of Implicit Negative Sampling.} Implicit negative sampling enforces \textit{suboptimal awareness} by treating reverse-ordered frame pairs as implicit negatives, simulating failures during training.
+Removing it and predicting only forward progress $\in [0,1]$ causes sharp drops in \textit{stick-push} and \textit{basketball} (orange line), where failed grasps are common and should not be interpreted as partial progress.
 Without negatives, the model overestimates such failures as partial success.
-PROGRESSOR, which also lacks this mechanism, similarly collapses (Figure ~\ref{fig:sparsereward}), highlighting its necessity.
+PROGRESSOR exhibits a similar trend (Figure~\ref{fig:sparsereward}), suggesting that explicitly accounting for failure-like transitions can be beneficial for these types of sparse-reward manipulation tasks.
+Additional ablation on adding negative sampling to PROGRESSOR is shown in Appendix~\ref{app:progressor}.